TMSL/STLINK-V3MINI-Cable-Adapter-Board/README.md

   * Note: those additional features and connections are not provided on the adapter board.
 You'd need to connect directly to the castellated pads on the module

 ## Additional Commentary
-While the STDC14 pins include the 10-pin ARM JTAG signals as a subset, unfortunately you cannot directly plug a 0.050" 10-pin IDC ribbon cable directly into the MINI because of mechanical interference.
+While the STDC14 pins include the 10-pin ARM JTAG signals as a subset, unfortunately you cannot directly plug a 0.050" (1.27mm) 10-pin IDC ribbon cable directly into the MINI because of mechanical interference.
 (The design intent was better than the implementation).
-Additionally, the 2x7 0.50" sockets and headers are much harder for hobbyists to find in small quanties online than the 2x5 versions.
+Additionally, the 2x7 0.50" sockets and headers are much harder for hobbyists to find in small quantities online than the 2x5 versions.
 If you're designing a new board it may be best to avoid directly supporting STM's STDC14 connector and stick with more standard and commonly available connectors.

 # Making Your Own Board
 The .ZIP file contains all the Gerber and Drill files needed to upload the design to a PCB fabrication service, such as JLCPCB.
 You should only need download the file from here and upload it to the service.
-It's a simple TWO LAYER board and should not require any special specifications or changes from the service's default configurations for two layer board manufacturing other than indicating that the DIMENSIONS ARE IN MM.
+It's a simple TWO LAYER board and should not require any special specifications or changes from the service's default configurations for two layer board manufacturing other than verifying that the DIMENSIONS ARE IN MM and selecting other options you may wish, such as board color or whether lead or lead-free solder tinning finish is used.

 0.100" (2.54mm) pin headers are easy to find from many online sources.
 Finding the 2x7 0.050" (1.27mm) connector is more difficult.
 I wound up ordering my 1.27mm Pitch 2x7 Pin 14 Pin Straight Male Shrouded through-hole connectors from eBay.
 When ordering, check to make sure that there is a centered key slot.
 Alternatively, you can use generic 1.27mm pin header strips but since there is no shroud or key slot you need to be careful to avoid plugging in the cable the wrong way.